ViliusSutkus89/autonuoma/README.md

 - Check object deletion conditions in Model, not in Controller
 - Add duplicate ID check on insert in Model, not in Controller
 - Fix comments, add PHPDoc
-- Fix active/inactive price detection on failed from validation in service controller
 - Redirect to list Action in Controller should use last used page number.